Sabari2005/Prediction-of-Disease-Outbreaks/readme.md

     <img src="./screenshots/web5.png">

-## Demo
+## Deployed on streamlit

-- Click [here](https://prediction-of-disease-outbreaks-sabari-vadivelan-s.streamlit.app/) to see the live stream
+- Click [here](https://prediction-of-disease-outbreaks-sabari-vadivelan-s.streamlit.app/) to see the live stream of the app and you can interact with the app

 ## Author